 The main compartment of a backpack is the largest storage space.
 Some backpackers prefer a simple pack that doesn’t have more than a giant singular main compartment, and others prefer packs with lots of separate pockets and pouches.
-Usually, the main compartment is where your bulky and heavy items will go, including a tent, clothes, and sleeping bag.
+Usually, the main compartment is where your bulky and heavy items will go, including a tent, sleeping bag, and clothes.

 Nearly all backpacks have a large opening at the top where users can access the main compartment.
-Some packs have additional entry points into the main compartment, which allow the users to access items at the bottom of the pack without removing everything on top.
+Some packs, such as the Osprey Aether & Ariel 55, have additional entry points into the main compartment, allowing users to access items within the pack without removing everything on top.

-Many packs include some small pockets integrated directly into the hip belt.
-These are convenient places to store items that you will want to access without having to remove your pack, like lip balm or a GPS device.
+Many packs include some small pockets integrated directly into the hipbelt.
+These are convenient places to store items that you will want to access without removing your pack, like lip balm, granola bars, or a GPS device.

 Top Lid Pockets

 A pack’s top lid usually sits above the main compartment access point.
 Zippered top lid pockets are a good place for lightweight items that you will want to easily access, including a headlamp, rain layers, or a lightweight puffy jacket.

 In most cases, you’ll need to remove your pack to access top lid pockets, or you can always ask your hiking buddy to help you out.